-- 1-1 Give examples of the investment and financing decisions that financial managers make. - 1-2 Distinguish between real and financial assets. - 1-3 Cite some of the advantages and disadvantages of organizing a business as a corporation. - 1-4 Describe the responsibilities of the CFO, treasurer, and controller. - 1-5 Explain why maximizing market value is the natural financial goal of the corporation. - 1-6 Understand what is meant by "agency problems," and cite some of the ways that corporate governance helps mitigate agency problems. - 1-7 Explain why unethical behavior does not maximize market value.
+- 1-1 Give examples of the investment and financing decisions that financial managers make. - 1-2 Distinguish between real and financial assets. - 1-3 Cite some of the advantages and disadvantages of organizing a business as a corporation. - 1-4 Describe the responsibilities of the CFO, treasurer, and controller. - 1-5 Explain why maximizing market value is the natural financial goal of the corporation. - 1-6 Understand what is meant by "agency problems," and cite some of the ways that corporate governance helps mitigate them. - 1-7 Understand why maximizing market value does not justify behaving unethically.